garrandall/popular-music-data/tracks/baby-come-over--this-is-our-night--samantha-mumba.md

 Baby, come on over tonight
 We can make it all right (Baby)
 Do you feel it too?
 (Do you feel it too?)
-Baby, come on over (this is our night tonight, ooh) Everything's gonna be alright
+Baby, come on over (this is our night tonight, oh Everything's gonna be alright
 This is our night tonight
 Everything's gonna be alright (Baby, come on over)